antigenomics/ALISA/README.md

-# Algorithms for inverse statistical approaches
+# ALgorithms for Inverse Statistical Approaches (ALISA)

 Solving inverse problem of statistical mechanics: determining Hamiltonian representation parameters from an observed sample of states of the system.